-Step1: In order to reduce the influence of light factors, we first need to normalize (normalize) the whole image, which can effectively reduces the local shadow and illumination changes.
+Step1: To reduce the influence of light factors, we first need to normalize (normalize) the whole image, which can effectively reduce the local shadow and illumination changes.

 $$I(x,y) = I(x,y)^{gamma}$$

 where gamma is the correction coefficient and is set to 0.5.